breakthatbass/eggnog/README.md

 # eggnog 🎄
-`eggnog` is a tool that allows you to download [Advent of Code](https://adventofcode.com) puzzle inputs and submit your answers through the command line for Linux and Mac OS. ...And soon to download puzzle directions too.
+`eggnog` is a tool that allows you to download [Advent of Code](https://adventofcode.com) puzzle inputs and submit your answers through the command line for Linux and Mac OS.
 #
 <img src="eggnog.gif" height="200" alt="Clark Griswold">